 Digital assets are digital files that your organization has invested time and other resources into, and that has a current or enduring business value to your organization.
-Images and videos that you use for marketing definitely fit into this definition, and business plans do as well.
+Images and videos that you use for marketing definitely fit into this definition and can be protected using digital rights management as well.
 Lists of which coffees your staff members prefer (probably) do not.

 As you can see, the scope of what constitutes a digital asset is extremely broad.
 This gives rise to two related points that are critical to understanding when it comes to managing them:

 The range of digital assets in a typical organization is broad.
 A digital asset can be anything from reports to logos to video recordings.
 Files of this type will vary widely in terms of file size, and if you are not using a DAM they may be stored in many different places across your organization.